 Elbow Anatomy

-The elbow joint bones are covered in hyaline cartilage, which helps cushion the joint and facilitate smooth movement.
-The synovial membrane lines the joint and produces synovial fluid, which helps to lubricate the joint and reduce friction.
-Common injuries to the elbow joint include fractures, dislocations, and ligament sprains.
-Depending on the severity of the injury, treatment for these injuries may include physical therapy, rest, or surgery.
+In addition, the synovial membrane lines the joint and produces synovial fluid to reduce friction.
+Common elbow injuries include fractures, dislocations, and ligament sprains.
+Depending on the injury’s severity, treatment may involve rest, physical therapy, or surgery.

 Injuries